etashj/mangapark-dl/README.md

  - Note that the default option for path is the cwd and format defaults to cbz.
 Folder option gives you unzipped verzions of the cbz.
  - For safari usage, remote automation must be enabled and no headless mode is available.
  - Performance may be slow since page must be fully rendered (dynamic JS rendering) before downloads begin.
+ - Chapter indices may not correspond to actual chapter numbers due to managpark's nonstandard naming conventions